juhanikataja/rahti-slides-wip/markdown/bioweek-rahti.md

 <div class=col>

-* OpenShift will try to run the pod again if it exits.
+* OpenShift will try to run the pod again if it exits
-* Use "`restartPolicy: Never`" in the container definition for run-once-containers.
+* Use "`restartPolicy: Never`" in the container definition for run-once-containers
 * Output of the pod:

 ```bash